elymatos/fn3/backup/fn3_scenarios/04-methodology.md

 **Phase 1: Frame Type Identification** The system asks questions to infer the most probable FN3 Frame Type (Entity, Event, Process, State, Attribute, Relation).

-**Phase 2: Generic Common-Sense Scenario Identification** Based on the characteristics described, the system asks questions to identify relevant generic common-sense scenario(s) that the frame participates in or helps define.
+**Phase 2: Generic Commonsense Scenario Identification** Based on the characteristics described, the system asks questions to identify relevant generic commonsense scenario(s) that the frame participates in or helps define.
 This phase leverages the structured knowledge from the "Common Sense Psychology to FN3 Scenario Mapping Worksheet."

 **Phase 3: Domain Scenario Allocation & Creation** This crucial phase determines if the frame and its generic scenario context belong to a specific domain, and whether an existing or new domain scenario is appropriate.
 This phase also formalizes the hierarchical relationship between generic and domain-specific conceptualizations.